Some people may have told you that cold email is dead.

 Email not only provides a really effective way of advertising your business to relevant prospects, but there is a whole host of nifty tools that can help make your campaigns both easy and effective.

 To get started right now, think of 10 prospects you’d like to work with.
-Use one of the email finder or email validation tools mentioned above and start building your email list.
+Use one of the email finder or email validation tools mentioned above and start building your mailing list.

-Then, using our tips on writing a good email, you can start creating your content – remember, tell your customers a story, be unique, customize every email and follow up!
+Then, using our tips on writing a good email, you can start creating your cold email strategy – remember, tell your customers a story, be unique, customize every email and follow up!